 - Turn the barrel and pull in the ink

 - Turn the piston to its open-most point, lock if possible

 Like most piston-fillers the Twsbi Eco has a knob on the top that turns to have the piston go up or down.

 The Twsbi Go has a piston-filler that is spring-loaded, instead of twisting to go up and down.
 It’s fundamentally the same concept, but the push-button spring mechanism gives you less fine control of the fill.

-A cartridge-converter is a fountain pen that takes a cartridge or a fountain pen converter, like Pilot’s CON-40.
-A converter is a device that attaches to a fountain pen, bringing the filling mechanism with it.
+A cartridge-converter is a fountain pen that takes a cartridge or a fountain pen converter, like Pilot Metropolitan and its CON-40.
+A converter is an optional device that attaches to a fountain pen, bringing the filling mechanism with it.
 The mechanism can be a piston, a squeeze sac, or any other number of fill types.

 Working with a fountain pen cartridge is very easy.
-You simply open the pen, then get the cartridge and push it into the little stem on the inside of the fountain pen, at the top of the grip piece.
-There will be a firm click and you’ll notice that the cartridge is firmly stuck onto the grip piece, with no wiggle.
-The ink will start flowing on its own and soon the pen will be writing.
+You simply open the pen, then get the cartridge and push it into the little stem on the inside of the fountain pen (at the top of the grip piece).
+There will be a firm “pop” and you’ll notice that the cartridge is firmly stuck onto the grip piece, with no wiggle.
+The ink will start flowing and soon the pen will be writing.

 The number one thing to keep in mind is that not all fountain pens and cartridges are compatible.
 This fountain pen cartridge guide will help!